Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 Village pond, Dunsmore

 I usually follow a wide bridleway through the woods all the way from Dunsmore back to Coombe Hill, but as I left the hamlet I decided to fork half-left onto a footpath through the woods instead.
-This path led attractively through High Scrub wood for some distance, before I turned right and soon rejoined the usual bridleway.
-A little further on, I turned left again, following a path that soon turned right to run almost parallel to the bridleway through Low Scrub wood.
-Close to where the path and bridleway met, I went through a kissing gate, leaving the woods and emerging into the more open area on top of Coombe Hill.
+This path led attractively through High Scrub wood for some distance, before I turned right and soon rejoined the usual bridleway (where I turned left) A little further on, I turned left again (the second footpath on the left), following a path that soon turned right to run almost parallel to the bridleway through Low Scrub wood.
+Close to where the path and a broad muddy bridleway met, I went through a kissing gate on the left, leaving the woods and emerging into the more open area on top of Coombe Hill.

 High Scrub Wood, between Dunsmore and Coombe Hill